Jupiter and Saturn are about to have their closest visible meetup since the Middle Ages: How to watch

-It's been a trying year on Earth, but a spectacular one up above with a Halloween blue moon and a Thanksgiving eve pairing of the moon and Mars.
-Now, get ready for a rare, spectacular sight just before Christmas.
+Get ready for a rare, spectacular sight just before Christmas.
 An event dubbed a great conjunction will happen on Dec.
 21, when Jupiter and Saturn, the two biggest planets in our solar system, appear very close in the sky.
-Closer, in fact, than they have since the Middle Ages.
+Closer, in fact, than they've since the Middle Ages.

 The event is so legendary that some have associated it with the famed Star of Bethlehem that guided the three wise men in the Bible's Nativity story.
 (For more on that angle, read below.)